Ernst Fraenkel (political scientist): Life

-Shortly after arriving in New York Fraenkel moved to Chicago, where he studied American law at the University of Chicago Law School, graduating in 1941.
+Shortly after arriving in New York City, Fraenkel moved to Chicago, where he studied American law at the University of Chicago Law School, graduating in 1941.
 During this period he revised and completed a manuscript that he had brought with him from Germany.
 In this work, published in 1941 as The Dual State, he analyzes the political system of the Nazi state.
 For Fraenkel there coexisted in the Nazi government a "normative state" (Normenstaat), which secured the continuation of capitalist society for those Germans not threatened by Nazism, and a "prerogative state" (Maßnahmenstaat), which used both legal and extralegal violence against people considered to be enemies of Nazism and Nazi Germany.

 Fraenkel lectured at the New School for Social Research.

 In 1944 he published a book on the occupational government in the Rhineland 1918–1923 for the future occupation powers to avoid repeating the mistakes made 20 years earlier.

 From 1945 on Fraenkel was an adviser to the American government but was soon dissatisfied with its policy of occupation in Korea.
 For the United Nations he was supposed to be one of the people to prepare free elections in Korea, but the Korean War made the elections impossible and forced Fraenkel to leave the country.

 In 1951 Fraenkel returned to Germany.
 He became a lecturer at the Deutsche Hochschule für Politik in Berlin and later a professor at the Freie Universität Berlin, where he founded the John F. Kennedy-Institute for North American Studies.
-He considered his writings to be normative, his concept of pluralism was meant to criticize the existing political system.
+He considered his writings to be normative; his concept of pluralism was meant to criticize the existing political system.
 Those among his students who were active in the 1968 movement, however, saw his American-influenced theories as defending monopolistic capitalism.

 He was a U.S. citizen until 1972.
 He died in Berlin on March 28, 1975.